octobercms/docs/backend-lists.md

 <a name="column-selectable"></a>
 ### Selectable

-`selectable` - takes the column value and matches it to the value in the records available options.
-Take the following array as an example.
-If the record value is set to `open` then the **Open** value is displayed in the column.
+`selectable` - takes the column value and matches it to the value in the record's available options.
+Take the following array as an example, if the record value is set to `open` then the **Open** value is displayed in the column.

     ['open' => 'Open', 'closed' => 'Closed']